 - If you empty bags of onions or apples or flour into another container, keep the package or a photo of it, so you can identify whether you’re affected by any recall.

 - Get the free Foodkeeper app and allow recall notifications to be pushed to your phone.
 The latest recalls are also listed on the website, https://www.foodsafety.gov/recalls-and-outbreaks.
 The service was developed by the USDA’s Food Safety and Inspection Service, with Cornell University and the Food Marketing Institute.

 - Sign up for recall alerts from the Food and Drug Administration (FDA) and the U.S. Department of Agriculture.
 If you have a Twitter account, follow the agencies’ Twitter accounts: @FDArecalls and @USDAFoodSafety.
 Getting real-time alerts is especially important if there are people with severe allergies, or kids, pregnant women, elderly folks or people with compromised immune systems in the home.

 - If you don’t want to sign up for all food recalls, but perhaps just those involving salmonella, E. coli or listeria, or certain undeclared allergens (like peanuts or wheat), then set up Google news alerts with those keywords to be delivered to your email daily or in real time.

 - Remember that harmful bacteria on or in food often can be killed by cooking it thoroughly.
 But you still shouldn’t use recalled food just because you’re cooking it.
-Also, rinsing produce can help remove pesticide residue and some germs, but it won’t kill bacteria such as salmonella or E. coli.
+Also, rinsing produce can help remove pesticide residue and some germs, but it won’t kill bacteria such as Salmonella, Listeria or E. coli.

 - Pay attention to some type of national news, whether it’s a TV broadcast, a newspaper, an email summary of the day’s headlines.